Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 ---
 layout: default
-title: How to use cheap Chineese Arduinos that come with with CH340G / CH341G Serial/USB chip
+title: How to use cheap Chinese Arduinos that come with with CH340G / CH341G Serial/USB chip
 ---

 My golden rule is that if something took me longer than 15 minutes to figure out, then it's worth documenting in a tiny blog post so that it would save time to others, just like many other similar posts saved me million hours by providing simple clear instructions.